-Otago Boys' School House has provided a home to boys from the Otago region and further afield since 1871.
+Otago Boys' School House has provided a home to boys from the Otago region and further afield since 1871, although our hostel as existed for over 150 years.
 Being part of our boarding community will provide your son, not only with the support to achieve academically, but to gain great social skills, learn how to function effectively in the community, to get along with others and to practise respect, courtesy and co-operation.